 Vienna can be proud of its tap water.
 After all, the city is supplied with 400,000 m3 of fresh spring water daily from two mountain spring pipelines from the areas around Schneeberg, Rax, Schneealpe and Hochschwab.
 A positive side-effect of this is that on its way to Vienna, the water flows through hydroelectric power stations, which generates 65 million kilowatt hours of power, or enough for a small town.
-Vienna is the first city in the world to place the "White Gold" under the protection of the constitution.
-The city's 1,000 or so drinking fountains are not the only place to freshen up on hot summer days.
-Among them is also a number of mobile drinking fountains, which are connected to hydrants in heavily frequented locations.
-At the press of a button, you can enjoy not only a powerful slug of fresh spring water from the hills but also a cooling water spray.
+Vienna was the first city in the world to place drinking water under constitutional protection.

 The Vienna Water Tower in Favoriten is a relic from the time of drinking water supply before the second spring was constructed; it's no longer connected to the water network, but it is a striking example of the "industrial historicism" style and is definitely worth a visit.

 All around is the water tower water playground, at 15,000 m² the largest water playground in Europe.
 The unique park landscape offers waterfalls, streams, ponds, bridges and pure relaxation on its extensive lawns.
 A water adventure path symbolizes and explains the journey of Viennese water from the mountains direct to Vienna!

 In 1998, the first "Vienna water line hiking path" was opened along the most beautiful parts of the first Vienna spring water route.
 The hiking path is located just outside of Vienna, can be reached by public transportation such as bus or train, and is also manageable for leisure walkers.

 Visits are only possible as part of a guided tour: